 To ensure all mandates are met, FSHISD has adopted policies in compliance with state and federal requirements.
 Their contents can be found in EKC (LEGAL), EHBC (LOCAL) and (LEGAL), and EHB (LEGAL).

-The district administers a state-required reading instruments to kindergarten, first- and second-grade students each year as a universal screener.
-The campus-adopted assessment is iStation.
+The district administers state-required reading instruments to kindergarten, first- and second-grade students each year as a universal screener.
+The campus-adopted assessment is mCLASS.
 Results of this assessment are used to assess students’ level of risk for dyslexia or other reading difficulties.

 Also, students that do not meet the passing standard, defined as Approaches Grade Level on the STAAR assessments, on the reading assessment for sixth-grade shall take a diagnostic reading assessment at the beginning of seventh-grade.
-The commissioner’s selected assessment, the Texas Middle School Fluency Assessment, along with the campus-adopted Pearson SuccessMaker Reading Initial Placement assessment are utilized
+The commissioner’s selected assessment, the Texas Middle School Fluency Assessment is utilized.

 These diagnostic tools are used to gather evidence on students’ areas of strength and need to inform goal setting, interventions, progress monitoring for support accelerated instruction.